Dredd: Writing

 Garland began writing Dredd during post-production of his other writing credit Sunshine, and completed his first draft while serving as an executive producer during filming of 28 Weeks Later.
 Garland's draft revolved around one of Dredd's main enemies, the undead Judge Death.
 He described the story as a "riff on the whole Judge system", but that it did not work because the Judge system had not yet been established and required too much knowledge about the Judge Dredd comic from the audience.
-He also considered the end result too surreal and extreme.
+He also considered the result too surreal and extreme.
 From this script, Garland decided that the story needed to be more focused and grounded.
 He instead considered adapting some of the notable Judge Dredd storylines, including "Democracy" (1986) and "Origins" (2006).
 He decided to avoid these lengthy tales in favour of a shorter, day-in-the-life story about Dredd and his function as a cop in the dystopian environment of Mega-City One.
 When developing the Judge Dredd character, Garland tried to closely follow that of the comic-book character, who undergoes only small personality changes over a lengthy period of time.
-He said: "I didn't think Dredd could have a great epiphany, but there is definitely a change in him over the course of the movie.
-He makes a very clear statement at the beginning of the film which he then contradicts at the end.
-That's about as far as the shift goes."
-Garland intentionally gave the traditional character development to Anderson to compensate for Dredd's character stability.
+He said: